Global Security and International Affairs

 Responsibility to Protect Cultural Heritage in Armed Conflict Zones

-From November 30 – December 1, 2016, the Academy will host a meeting in London to discuss the protection of cultural heritage in armed conflict zones.
-Museum curators, human rights lawyers, and political theorists will join representatives from defense and international security organizations to determine if an international humanitarian norm, comparable to the Responsibility to Protect Doctrine for humanitarian intervention, can be crafted for the protection of cultural heritage.
+From November 30 – December 1, 2016, the Academy hosted a meeting in London to discuss the protection of cultural heritage in armed conflict zones.
+Museum curators, human rights lawyers, and political theorists joined representatives from defense and international security organizations to determine if an international humanitarian norm, comparable to the Responsibility to Protect Doctrine for humanitarian intervention, can be crafted for the protection of cultural heritage.
 Codes of modern military ethics have always stipulated that cultural patrimony receive special protection during armed conflict.
 Initially, the justification was that cultural patrimony is a global common good, and thus its destruction is an attack on all human beings.
 More recently, perpetrators of genocide have begun to use the destruction of cultural heritage as a means to obliterate the collective memory of their victims.
 In consequence, attacks on heritage have become more brutal.
 For example, in Syria during the summer of 2015, the keeper of Palmyra’s cultural artifacts was executed while protecting the Greco-Roman, Arab, and Aramaic ruins of Palmyra’s three-thousand-year-old cosmopolitanism history.
-Given the viciousness of the attacks enacted through the destruction of heritage, the Academy’s meeting in London will explore opportunities to develop a norm to prevent such atrocities.
+Given the viciousness of the attacks enacted through the destruction of heritage, the Academy’s meeting in London explored opportunities to develop a norm to prevent such atrocities.

 The Role of Ethics In International Affairs –